1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.03(d)(15)(v) Receive advisor training, in some form, from national officers as to responsibilities and duties to the chapter.

-1.04 POLICIES PERTAINING TO FRATERNITY & SORORITY HOUSING
+1.04 POLICIES PERTAINING TO UNIVERSITY-OWNED FRATERNITY & SORORITY HOUSING

 1.04(c) BICYCLES AND MOTORCYCLES Students may not keep bicycles, mopeds or motorcycles in their rooms or in the entrance areas or secured to railings at the entrance of buildings.
 Bicycle lockers are available during the year for rent on a first-come, first-served basis from the Department of Residence Life and Student Housing.
 Gasoline powered vehicles are not allowed in fraternity or sorority houses or any University owned housing at any time and must be parked at least 15 feet from the exterior of any building except in designated parking spots.

-1.04(d) PETS See "Pets" Section of Community Standards for Residents
+1.04(d) PETS See "Pets" Section of Residence Life & Student Housing - Community Standards for Residents

 1.04(e) FIRE AND SAFETY REGULATIONS Each housed chapter is required to have a fire safety inspection as scheduled by the University Park fire marshal and to conduct a fire drill within the first month of each semester coordinated with the SMU Police Department.

 1.04(f) VISITATION Visitation hours are to be decided upon by each house.
 Cohabitation is not permitted in any of the fraternity and sorority houses.
-Fraternities and sororities who are hosting guests or visitors for more than five (5) days should notify the coordinator of Fraternity & Sorority Life.
+Fraternities and sororities who are hosting guests or visitors for consecutive days should abide by corresponding Department of Residence Life and Student Housing Policies.
 Non-students may not live in fraternity or sorority housing without the written consent of the University, requested through the Vice President for Student Affairs.

-1.05 NEW MEMBER EDUCATION All fraternity and sorority new member education programs must be no more than eight school weeks in total which must be consecutive.
+1.05 NEW MEMBER EDUCATION All fraternity and sorority new member education programs must be no more than six (6) school weeks in total which must be consecutive.